webplatform/docs/tutorials/Validating_your_HTML/index.md

 Validation is the answer!
 There are many tools available, from the W3C and other places, that allow you to validate the code on your sites.
 The most common three validators you’ll use are:

-* [http://html5.validator.nu/ Validator.nu]: A new-school validator that validates HTML5, ARIA, SVG 1.1 and MathML 2.0: it goes through the entire document pointing out places where your markup doesn’t follow that doctype correctly (ie where there are errors).
+* [http://html5.validator.nu/ Validator.nu]: A new-school validator that validates HTML5, ARIA, SVG 1.1 and MathML 2.0: it goes through the entire document pointing out places where your markup doesn’t follow that doctype correctly (ie. where there are errors).
 This is the one we recommend if you are using the HTML5 doctype, like we do throughout most of this course.
 * [http://validator.w3.org/ The W3C MarkUp Validator]: This looks at the (X)HTML doctype you are using for the document you give it to check, and then checks your markup accordingly.
 This is the one we recommend if you are using an HTML4 or XHTML1.x doctype.
 It does validate HTML5, but validator.nu is arguably more up to date.
-* [http://validator.w3.org/checklink The W3C Link Checker]: This looks through a document you give it to check, and tests all the links inside that document to make sure they are not broken (ie the <code>&lt;href&gt;</code> values point to resources that don’t exist).
+* [http://validator.w3.org/checklink The W3C Link Checker]: This looks through a document you give it to check, and tests all the links inside that document to make sure they are not broken (ie. the <code>&lt;href&gt;</code> values point to resources that don’t exist).
 * [http://jigsaw.w3.org/css-validator/ The W3C CSS Validator]: As you’ve probably guessed, this will go through a CSS (or HTML/CSS) document and check that the CSS follows the CSS specs properly.

 In this article, we will cover how to use the first two of these, showing you how to validate markup, interpreting the typical kinds of results the validator gives you.
-The link checker is very obvious, and we'll cover debugging CSs later on in the course.
+The link checker is very obvious, and we'll cover debugging CSS later on in the course.

 == Errors ==